cpouchon/ORTHOSKIM/README.md

 ```

-Concerning the *nucleus_aa*, *nucleus_nt* and *uce* targets, users have to supplied the multi-fasta files and set their location in the config file to the corresponding sections (lines 31, 33-34 of the config file).
+Concerning the *nucleus_aa* and *nucleus_nt*, users have to supplied the multi-fasta files and set their location in the config file to the corresponding sections (lines 31-32 of the config file).
 In addition, the gene name restrictions have to be respected.
 For the *busco* target, the multi-fasta file must contain the  [BUSCO](https://busco.ezlab.org) dataset of ancestral sequences in amino acid sequences, called *ancestral_variants* in datasets.
 The location of this database is given in line 29 of the config file).